Wendy Schofer, MD

 It’s not a magic pill.

-It’s the power of one family, at a time.
+It’s the power of one parent, leading one family.

 There is nothing stronger than a parent who is concerned for their child.
-I’ve learned that time and again.
 When the mom says, “there’s something just not right with my child,” I’m still searching.
 That’s Mom-DAR.

-So let’s work together.
-Let’s peel this back, together.
+Let’s work together.
 Because you are not broken, you are not alone, and you are undoubtedly THE BEST person to take your own experience and become the role model for your children’s healthy lifestyle.
 Every day is a new beginning, each step is the first step on a new path.